What is ISO 13485?

 ISO 13485:2003 = ISO 9001:2000 + Medical Device Requirements

-ISO 13485:2003 Medical Devices- Quality Management System requirements for regulatory purposes is an ISO standard, originally published in 1996.
-This standard incorporated aspects of ISO 9001:2000 Quality Management System, but is specific to the global medical device industry.
+ISO 13485:2003 Medical Devices – Quality Management System requirements for regulatory purposes is an ISO standard, originally published in 1996.
+These standard incorporated aspects of ISO 9001:2000 Quality Management System but is specific to the global medical device industry.